HatcherDX/hatch/pillars.md

 Ready to explore how these pillars transform development?

-1. Start with [Constitutional Engineering](/pillars-constitutional-engineering) to understand how rules create freedom
+1. Start with [Constitutional Engineering](/constitutional-engineering) to understand how rules create freedom
 2. Explore [The Time Graph](/pillars-time-graph) to see how safety enables boldness
 3. Learn about [AI Under Command](/pillars-ai-under-command) to become a force multiplier
 4. Discover [The Universal Fabricator](/pillars-universal-fabricator) to liberate your legacy code
+5. Master the [Visual-to-Code Bridge](/visual-to-code) to eliminate ambiguity in AI interactions

 ## The Promise